UmbraXDev/Luna/README.md

 # Luna
+## Warning :- if something happens I am not responsible for that
-# A AI GIRLFRIEND DISCORD BOT WITH MEMORY SUPPORT
+# AN AI GIRLFRIEND DISCORD BOT WITH MEMORY SUPPORT
 ## .env setup
 ```# Discord Bot Configuration
 DISCORD_TOKEN=